psevestre/openid-fapi/cds-spec-analysis/README.md

 # How the CDS differs from International Standards and Specifications

 This document summarises the differences of the proposed [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/) and [ACCC Register](https://cdr-register.github.io/register/) when compared against the international standards and specifications they seek to adopt.
 The Consumer Data Standards are the underlying technical standards currently being developed to deliver on the Australian Government's Consumer Data Right legislation, which was passed 1 August 2019.
 The ACCC is the lead regulator of the [Consumer Data Right](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0).
+The banking sector is the first of multiple industries intended, energy and telco being the next.

 This document has been put together to summarise and provide reporting back to the [OpenID FAPI Working Group](https://openid.net/wg/fapi/).
 It is split between breaking changes, non-spec compliant but believed to be non-breaking and changes which could be seen as Australia's "Profile" related changes.